London Gay Men's Chorus: Structure

+In August 2024, the Chorus converted from being a charitable company limited by guarantee to a Charitable Incorporated Organisation (CIO) (Reg.
+No. 1092827).
+It is governed by a board of 13 trustees comprising seven members and six external trustees.

 Revenue is drawn from membership subscriptions, ticket and merchandise sales, donations, and performance fees.

 The Chorus has had a number of commercial sponsors, both monetary donors and providers of pro bono professional services, including the former pioneering gay website Queer Company, design firm Marsh and Malone who developed a new corporate identity in 2005–6, and fundraising consultants Brakeley.
 The Chorus also enjoyed a commercial relationship with Selfridges, and has sung carols in the Oxford Street store during the Christmas season for five years (between 2004 and 2008).
 Further relationships with Baker McKenzie and ARUP have more recently been established.